Caast/caast-documentation/emitter/README.md

 });
 ```

+## Caast strict mode

+You can also decide to push to Caast API only the products related to the ones you have in our system.
+Adding `onlyCaastProducts: true` on the `init` method, will perform a check on the `products` key defined in the track method.
+With this parameter, we will only register purchase items if they containe one of our product.
+In this way, you can be sure that purchase which are non-related to Caast, won't be registered in our database.

 ## Track purchase

 Once caastEmitter is instanciated, you can invoke this method to send to Caast purchase informations.